base4nfdi/pid4nfdi/content/events/2026-03-03_deRSE26/index.md

 #  postcode: '10178'
 #  country: Germany

-summary: From February 24 to 25, 2026, the RDA Germany conference will once again take place on the Telegrafenberg in Potsdam at the GFZ.
+summary: From March 3 to 5, 2026, the deRSE26 - 6th Conference for Research Software Engineering in Germany will take place in Stuttgart.
-abstract: 'From February 24 to 25, 2026, the RDA Germany conference will once again take place on the Telegrafenberg in Potsdam at the GFZ.'
+abstract: 'From March 3 to 5, 2026, the deRSE26 - 6th Conference for Research Software Engineering in Germany will take place in Stuttgart.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2026-02-24T13:00:00Z'
+date: '2026-03-03T13:00:00Z'
-date_end: '2026-02-25T16:00:00Z'
+date_end: '2026-03-05T16:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
 publishDate: '2025-11-20T00:00:00Z'

-tags: ["RDA"]
+tags: ["deRSE"]

 # Show author bio?
 profile: false